 - Batteries can be purchased at your Toyota dealer, jewelers, or camera stores. - Replace only with the same or equivalent type recommended by your Toyota dealer. - Dispose of used batteries according to the local laws.

 Removed battery and other parts

 Keep away from children.

-These parts are small and if swallowed by a child they can cause choking.
+These parts are small and if swallowed by a child, they can cause choking.
+Failure to do so could result in death or serious injury.